Caution on Gross-Neveu criticality with a single Dirac cone: Violation of locality and its consequence of unexpected finite-temperature transition: Results

 Besides the dynamic properties, the difference of $H_{\text{SLAC}}$ and $H_{\pi-\text{Flux}}$ also manifests in their thermodynamic response functions, to this end, we compute their magnetic susceptibilities $\chi$ as a function of $T$,

 where $i'$ denotes the site which is farthest from site $i$ in real space, and again we chose $\mathbf{q}=\mathbf{\Gamma}$ ($\mathbf{q}=\mathbf{M}$) for $H_{\text{SLAC}}$ ($H_{\pi-\text{Flux}}$), respectively.
 Here, we use the equal-time susceptibility instead of the zero-frequency susceptibility, because the former is easier to compute (it has a smaller statistical error due to a smaller variance in FTQMC simulations).
-The two susceptibilities exhibits the same scaling behavior near the finite-temperature critical point.
-Moreover, we plot $T\chi(T,\mathbf q)$ instead of $\chi(T,\mathbf q)$ because the former converges to a finite value in the thermodynamical limit in a ferromagnetic ground state.
-The $T\chi(T,\mathbf{q})$ data are shown in Fig.~\ref{fig:fig4}, where panel (a) is for $H_{\text{SLAC}}$ at $U=16$ as a function of $T$ (the same path as in Fig.~\ref{fig:fig2} (a)) and panel (b) is for $H_{\pi-\text{Flux}}$ at $U=16$ as a function of $T$.
-There is clearly a peak in panel (a), whose location converges to $T_c=0.34(2)$ and amplitude diverges in the thermodynamical limit.
-The peak is consistent with the crossing point of the correlation ration in Fig.~\ref{fig:fig2} (a) and it signifies the finite temperature AFM transition.
-Whereas in the case of $H_{\pi-\text{Flux}}$ in panel (b), the peak is not only smaller but also drifts towards $T\to 0$ as the system size increases.
-This again means that the continuous spin $SU(2)$ symmetry is broken at finite temperature for the $H_{\text{SLAC}}$ which violate the Mermin-Wagner theorem due to the violation of locality and at zero temperature of the $H_{\pi-\text{Flux}}$ which respects the locality and therefore the theorem.
+The two susceptibilities exhibits the same scaling behavior near the finite-temperature critical point, because the imaginary fluctuation is irrelevant at the classical critical point.
+Moreover, we plot $T\chi(T,\mathbf q)$ instead of $\chi(T,\mathbf q)$ because the former converges to a finite value in the zero-temperature limit.
+The $T\chi(T,\mathbf{q})$ data are shown in the insets of Fig.~\ref{fig:fig4}, where the two panels are for $H_{\text{SLAC}}$ and $H_{\pi-\text{Flux}}$ at $U=16$, respectively.
+There is clearly a peak in the inset of panel (a), whose location converges to $T_c=0.34(2)$ and amplitude diverges in the thermodynamical limit; whereas in the case of $H_{\pi-\text{Flux}}$ in panel (b), the peak drifts towards $T\to 0$ as the system size increases.
+Indeed, in panel (a), it is shown that the susceptibility in the SLAC model satisfies the universal scaling form $\chi(T,\mathbf q)L^{\eta-2}=f(tL^{1/\nu})$, where $f$ is a universal function, and $t=T/T_c-1$ is the reduced temperature.
+Similarly, in panel (b), it is shown that the susceptibility in the $\pi$-flux model also satisfies the scaling form $\chi(T,\mathbf q)L^{\eta-2}=f(tL^{1/\nu})$, where the reduced temperature is defined as $t=e^{-1/T}$ for this zero-temperature critical point, and $\nu$ is a nonuniversal exponent.
+Such a scaling form can be deduced from the renormalized-classical scaling behavior of the 2D O(3) model~\cite{Chakravarty1988} and $\eta=0$ in this case.
+The peaks and scaling behaviors are consistent with a finite-temperature and a zero-temperature phase transition, respectively.
+This again means that the continuous spin $SU(2)$ symmetry is broken at finite temperature for the $H_{\text{SLAC}}$ and at zero temperature of the $H_{\pi-\text{Flux}}$.